-- The duration of protection following administration of one single 0.5 ml dose of STAMARIL is expected to be at least 10 years and may be life-long. - According to the recommendations of WHO and International Health Regulations, a yellow fever vaccination certificate is valid for the entire life of the vaccinated person.
-However, revaccination with one dose of 0.5 ml may be needed in subjects who had an insufficient immune response after their primary vaccination and are still at risk of infection with the yellow fever virus. - Re-vaccination may also be required, according to official recommendations of local health authorities.
+The duration of protection following administration of one single 0.5 mL dose of STAMARIL is expected to be at least 10 years and may be life-long.

+In accordance with WHO advice and International Health Regulations, the validity of a certificate of vaccination against yellow fever shall extend for the life of the person vaccinated.
+However, revaccination with one dose of 0.5 mL may be needed in individuals who had an insufficient immune response after their primary vaccination if they continue to be at risk for yellow fever virus infection.
+Re-vaccination may also be required, depending on official recommendations of local Health Authorities.